GradysGhost/node-rackspace-api/README.md

 `rackspace-api` is a Node.js module to help you interface the Rackspace Cloud API in your code.

+## Disclaimer

+This is an unofficial library, created without Rackspace's official support.

 ## How to get it

 ### With npm